 - (1) The numbers in this column represent unvested outstanding time-based options.
-The pre-IPO options granted to Mr. Brandman vest as to 20% of the shares subject to such option on each anniversary of the grant date, subject to continued employment through the applicable vesting date.
 The time-based options granted to NEOs in 2019 and 2020 and 2021 vest in three substantially equal installments on each of the first, second and third anniversaries of the grant date, subject to continued employment through the applicable vesting date. - (2) The expiration date shown is the normal expiration date occurring on the tenth anniversary of the grant date.
 Options may terminate earlier in certain circumstances, such as in connection with a NEO's termination of employment or in connection with certain corporate transactions, including a change in control of the Company. - (3) The numbers in this column represent unvested outstanding time-based RSUs.
 The RSUs granted in 2019 vest in three installments over four years, one-half on the second anniversary of the grant date and one-quarter on each of the third and fourth anniversaries of the grant date, subject to continued employment through the applicable vesting date.
-The RSUs granted in 2020 and 2021 vest in three annual installments on the anniversary date of the grant.
-Mr. Francis's sign-on RSU grant will vest in two installments; 66% after year one and the remaining 34% after year two. - (4) The market value is based on the NASDAQ closing price on December 31, 2021. - (5) The numbers in this column represent unvested outstanding PSUs.
-The PSUs granted in 2019 and 2020 are earned over a three-year performance period and will vest on the third anniversary of the grant date based on the Company's achievement of certain Adjusted EBITDA growth targets, as set forth in the 2019 or 2020 PSU award agreement, as applicable.
-Mr. Clark and Mr. Francis also received a special sign-on equity award when they joined the Company.
-The PSUs granted in 2021 are earned over a three-year performance period and will vest on the third anniversary of the grant date based on the Company's achievement of certain Adjusted Operating Income and ROIC growth targets, as set forth in the 2021 PSU award agreement.
+The RSUs granted in 2020, 2021 and 2022 vest in three annual installments on the anniversary date of the grant, other than the 2,312 RSUs granted to Mr. VanDette in April 2022, which vest in two annual installments on the anniversary of the grant date, subject to continued employment through the applicable vesting date. - (4) The market value is based on the Nasdaq closing price of \$38.76 on December 30, 2022, the last trading day in fiscal 2022. - (5) The numbers in this column represent unvested outstanding PSUs.
+The PSUs granted in 2021 and 2022 are earned over a three-year performance period and will vest on the third anniversary of the grant date based on the Company's achievement of certain Adjusted Operating Income and ROIC growth targets, as set forth in the 2021 and 2022 PSU award agreements, respectively.
 75% of the Target PSUs shall be subject to performance goals relating to Adjusted Operating Income (the "AOI PSUs"), and 25% of the Target PSUs shall be subject to performance goal relating to ROIC (the "ROIC PSUs").
 For all PSUs, the actual value of the PSUs that become vested based on the applicable performance measure(s) is based on an achievement factor which, in each case, ranges from a 50% payout for threshold performance, to 100% for target performance, to 200% for maximum performance.
 To the extent that performance falls between the applicable threshold, target or maximum levels, payouts will be determined using linear interpolation. - (6) Messrs.
 Fahs, Moore and Brandman are party to a Management Stockholder's Agreement with the Company.
 The Management Stockholder's Agreement, along with an applicable option agreement, generally govern each such NEO's rights with respect to shares of common stock of the Company held by such NEO prior to our IPO, including such NEO's stock option awards and contain certain rights and obligations of the parties thereto.
 The pre-IPO options are subject to certain put and call rights pursuant to the Management Stockholder's Agreement.

-2021 Option Exercises and Stock Vested
+2022 Option Exercises and Stock Vested

-The following table provides information regarding options exercised by and stock vested for the NEOs during the fiscal year ended January 1, 2022.
+The following table provides information regarding options exercised by and stock vested for the NEOs during the fiscal year ended December 31, 2022.

-Option Awards Restricted Stock Units Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) (1) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$) (2) L. Reade Fahs 976,470 46,543,336 5,385 255,734 Patrick R. Moore 64,080 3,186,698 7,881 378,879 Roger Francis Jared Brandman 28,824 1,106,544 6,086 293,634 Bill Clark 6,254 301,612
+Option Awards Restricted Stock Units and Performance Stock Units

+Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) (1) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$) (2)

+L. Reade Fahs 25,000 53,125 59,916 2,205,070

+Patrick R. Moore 19,619 730,626

+Jared Brandman 9,484 358,007

+Bill Clark 17,746 660,732

+Joseph VanDette

+Roger Francis 2,239 84,433